pytchlang/pytch-tutorials/boing/tutorial.md

 * Make a sound when the player loses.
 (The robot never loses!)

 We define these in a similar way to costumes.
-We say what the ``Sounds`` for a sprite are.
-Each sound needs a name we'll call it in our code, and a filename for the sound file:
+We say what the `Sounds` for a sprite are.
+We say which filename each sound comes
+from:

 {{< commit define-Sounds-for-Ball >}}